jfinocchiaro/jfinocchiaro.github.io/_pages/about.md

 Last year, I was interviewed for our department get-to-know-you, and got to sit down with my good friend Izzy for a [nice chat](https://izabelpaguiar.com/JessieFinn/).

+In my free time, I get to play soccer with the [CU Women's Club Soccer Team](https://cusoccer.net) as well.

 ---
 Thank you to the [academicpages template](https://github.com/academicpages/academicpages.github.io), who let me fork their website template.